An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

+We emphasise that whilst these methods have yielded important progress towards BSD, to date such results have been fundamentally limited to elliptic curves defined over $\Q$ and of rank $\leq 1$.
+It is natural to try to execute such strategies in more general settings.
+More recently, the $p$-adic theory of \emph{Stark--Heegner points}, a $p$-adic analogue of (a) initiated in \cite{Dar01}, has been used with some success for elliptic curves over totally real fields.
+Heegner and Stark--Heegner points are beautifully summarised in \cite{DarmonBook} and \cite{DarmonICM}.
+A more recent overview of work on Heegner and Stark--Heegner points, and the relationships between them, is given in \cite{DiagonalAsterisque}.
+There has also been encouraging (and fundamentally $p$-adic) work on analogous questions in rank 2 and beyond; for example, see \cite{DR16,CastellaHsieh}.

-\begin{remark} The study of $p$-adic $L$-functions are common to both (a) and (b).
-Mazur, Tate and Teitelbaum formulated a $p$-adic BSD conjecture (see \cite{MTT86}), which relates the rank of the $p$-Selmer group to the order of vanishing of a $p$-adic $L$-function at $s=1$.
-Under finiteness of $\Sha$ and existence of a precise relation between the order of vanishing of the classical and $p$-adic $L$-functions, both extremely difficult open problems, $p$-adic BSD and classical BSD are equivalent.
-The $p$-adic BSD conjecture can be proved using a version of the IMC for elliptic curves, hence follows from the aforementioned works \cite{SU14,Kat04}. \end{remark}
+\begin{remark} The study of $p$-adic $L$-functions is intrinsic to (b), and they also feature prominently in the $p$-adic analogues of (a).
+Mazur, Tate and Teitelbaum formulated a $p$-adic BSD conjecture (see \cite{MTT86} and also \cite{ColmezBSDpadique}), which relates the order of vanishing of a $p$-adic $L$-function at $s=1$ to the rank of the rational points of the elliptic curve, and expresses its principal coefficient in terms of arithmetic data in a manner analogous to the classical BSD conjecture (replacing the complex regulator by a $p$-adic regulator).

+For an elliptic curve over $\Q$ of analytic rank $0$, we know that the order of vanishing of its attached $p$-adic $L$-function is always 0 or 1.
+The possible extra zero, discussed in \cite{MTT86, GS93}, is known as a \textit{trivial zero} of the $p$-adic $L$-function and is well understood in terms of local data attached to $E$ at $p$.
+If the Tate--Shafarevich group $\Sha(E/\Q)$ is finite, the $p$-adic and classical BSD conjectures are equivalent in this case.

+Under the assumption of the non-degeneration of the $p$-adic height pairing, the $p$-adic IMC for elliptic curves implies the $p$-adic BSD conjecture (see \cite{Schneiderpadicheight}). \end{remark}